WordPress/wp-movies-demo/README.md

 The plugin is split into `src/blocks` and `lib` folders:

-- `src/blocks` - The blocks that use the Interactivity API in interactive blocks.
-This is the part that you should start with
+- `src/blocks` - The blocks that use the Interactivity API in interactive blocks. **This is the part that you should start with** in order to understand how to build interactive blocks with the Interactivity API.
 - `/lib` - The code that contains the runtime and internals of the Interactivity API (which will eventually be part of Gutenberg) and the configuration needed to run the demo.